Cashes Green Primary School and Children's Centre

 Reminders:

-P.E. - Our P.E. lessons are every Monday this term (term 4).
+P.E. - Our P.E. lessons are every Wednesday this term (term 3).
 If they are in school, children need to come to school dressed in their P.E. kit with suitable footwear on this day.

-Reading Records - signatures will be counted each Thursday.
+Reading Records - Signatures will be counted each Thursday.
 Children can read to themselves but the record must be signed by an adult.

 Homework - Homework will be set on a Friday after school and needs to be submitted online (SeeSaw) by the following Thursday at 9am.